If you’ve ever heard of the “Ides of March,” you probably know it’s something to beware of. But did you know it actually has to do with finances?

 In one of the studies, half of the participants were instructed to imagine they had a newborn child that would begin college in 18 years; the other half in 6,570 days.
 In alignment with the original hypothesis, “parents” who considered their “children’s” college from the perspective of “days” planned to start saving four times sooner than their counterparts planning from a “years” perspective.

 Now let’s apply this to your income taxes.
-Here’s a schedule of all major tax due dates:
+Here’s last year’s schedule of all major tax due dates:

 Next step: start a countdown!
 Our suggestion is to set a reminder each day that tells you the number of days you have left.
 Sound annoying?
 Try a weekly or monthly reminder, but just make sure to use days rather than weeks or months are your unit of measurement!

 3. Automate the tasks you tend to procrastinate

 Another way to get better at prioritizing your future self is to make it your default option.

 When you owe the IRS a big chunk of change, it’s hard to fork over the cash, especially when you haven’t saved up.
 How to fix this?